rpraka/Modular-Neural-Net-Numpy/README.md

 # Modular Neural Network Framework with NumPy
 Implementation of a modular linear neural network framework using only NumPy.

-**Purpose**: To solidify my understanding of the fundamental details behind implementing dynamic neural network architectures.
+**Purpose**: To solidify my understanding of the fundamental details behind dynamic neural network architectures.

 **Features**:
 <ul>